-- Hunt with decoys that are: - Placed beyond 200 feet from the cov-
+- Hunt with decoys that are: - Placed beyond 200 feet from the

-- er in which the hunter is located. - Placed in the water prior to 1 hour before the opening of waterfowl shooting hours. - Left in the water more than 20 minutes after the close of waterfowl shooting hours. - Left in the water unattended.
-Note: you may leave decoys unattended on dry land. - Living, regardless of distance from the hunter.
+- cover in which the hunter is located. - Placed in the water prior to 1 hour before the opening of waterfowl shooting hours. - Left in the water more than 20 minutes after the close of waterfowl shooting hours. - Left in the water unattended.
+Decoys may be left unattended on dry land. - Living, regardless of distance from the hunter.